andyw-lala/Tek7KTesters/Readout/README.md

 # Interfacing to PSoC

-Working from a circuit from [Ed Breya on the TekScopes mailing list](https://groups.io/g/TekScopes/photo/266548/3273411), I adapted it to feed two on-chip comparators, both of which use the on-chip 1.024 V reference.
+Adapting the timeslot input circuitry used on the 7D15, the timeslot pulses are fed to a JFET, which is normally conducting, with its drain at 0V.
+When the TS pulse starts to go negative, the JFET will turn off, allowing the voltage at the drain to rise.
+Since the PSOC lacks schmitt trigger inputs, we use on-chip comparators with hysterisis enabled to condition the input signal.
+This circuit is implemented twice, once for TS1 and once for all the other tS signals, diode or-ed together.
+A 100K pull-down resistor on the JFET gate ensures a timely turn on of the fet as the diodes would otherwise isolate the gate.
+Although the TS1 signal strictly speaking does not require the diode, it is implemented so that the circuitry and timing seen by each timeslot is identical.

 ![Input Conditioning](/Images/TS_Pulse_Inputs.png)

-The outputs from the comparators feed an on-chip counter (not shown.)
-TS_0 resets it, TS_n increments it, either signal will generate an interrupt.
+TODO: replace this drawing.

-This circuit offers approximately 35 uS lead-time from the input signal crossing the 1.024 V threshold to the bottom of the input pulse when the current sinks need to be set-up.
+This circuit offers approximately 40 uS lead-time from the input signal crossing the 1.024 V threshold to the bottom of the input pulse when the current sinks need to be set-up.

 ![Input Timing](/Images/TS_Pulse_Input_Timing.png)